eythor/vim-snippets/README.md

 # vim-snippets
-Snippets I create/use for vim
+Snippets I create/use for vim-snipMate